-Conversion is one of the main indicators that reflect your website effectiveness.
+Conversion is one of the main indicators that reflect your website’s effectiveness.
 Neither traffic nor website search ranking can directly show the number of people that bought your products or ordered specific services.
-When you neglect this characteristic and don’t take measures to optimize it, this will harm your growth.
+When you neglect this characteristic and don’t optimize it, this will harm your growth.
 In the long run, your profit and competitiveness may significantly suffer.

 Today we won’t confine ourselves to a brief overview of conversion optimization methods.
-Let’s discuss this question in detail to clarify what impacts conversion rates, how to analyze web resources, and what agency you should hire for conversion rate optimization (CRO).
+Instead, let’s discuss this question in detail to clarify what impacts conversion rates, how to analyze web resources, and what agency you should hire for conversion rate optimization (CRO).

 What Is Conversion And Website Conversion Rate?

 A conversion rate is the proportion of people who completed the target action.
-For example, bought a product, subscribed to a newsletter, ordered services, and more.
+For example, bought a product, subscribe to a newsletter, ordered services, and more.
 It’s measured in percentages.

 Traffic and search ranking also matter, but, to some extent, these are vanity metrics.
-They fuel the ego of marketers and SEO specialists with the fact that the website is popular and has an excellent rating.
+They fuel the ego of marketers and SEO specialists because the website is popular and has an excellent rating.
 Nevertheless, this only means that the content is optimized for search algorithms and attracts users.
-You won’t necessarily manage to convent the high traffic into new customers.
+You won’t necessarily manage to convert the high traffic into new customers.